jwbuurlage/Zee/ROADMAP.md

 [ ] Need to consider in-place (re)partitioning, reusing images in particular [ ] Consider Iterative Refinement (IR) methods and how to implement them.

+# Images
+[ ] Need to think of an approach to make an image something more physical.
+In particular for distributed systems we require that the image is something which exists for longer time spans and can be reused.
+We want to do this in a portable way.

 REFINEMENT:
 -----------